 PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY

 Talc quarrying machine.
-Large piece of talc rock in the bucket of an excavator at a talc quarry.
+Large pieces of talc rock being excavated by a machine at a talc quarry.
 Talc (hydrated magnesium silicate) is a very soft mineral that is the main component of talcum powder.
 After being quarried, the rock is crushed into powder form and is also used in paper, plastics, cosmetics and paints.
 This is the talc quarry in Luzenac, France, the largest talc quarry in the world.
 It is at an altitude of 1800 metres in the Ariege region of France.
 Founded in 1905, it produces 400,000 tonnes of talc in a year.

 Model release not available.
 Property release not required.